-To start your search for suitable building land, visit our SUPPLIERS DIRECTORY which lists several plot-finding services.
+To start your search for suitable building land, visit our MEMBERS DIRECTORY which lists several plot-finding services.

 Some other methods for plot hunting include networking (ask all your friends on Facebook to look out for one for you, for example); contacting estate agents and landowners, checking out auction houses, hiring agents to search for you, advertising in the local press, in pubs and shops, and with mobile workers such as taxi drivers, mobile gardeners and hairdressers.